Rare Pinniped Conservation Network (RAPCON)

 2024 Workshop:

-The third meeting of the Rare Pinniped Conservation Network is scheduled to take place during the 25th Biennial Conference on the Biology of Marine Mammals on 10 November 2024.
-The workshop will showcase efforts to conserve Australian and New Zealand sea lions.
-Topics to be discussed will include genetics, health and disease, and threats assessments.
-Please see the draft agenda for more information.
-Participants who work on other RAPCON species will share their experience and perspectives on the focal topics.
-Register for the RAPCON workshop here!
+The third meeting of the Rare Pinniped Conservation Network was held during the 25th Biennial Conference on the Biology of Marine Mammals in Perth, Western Australia on 10 November 2024.
+This one-day workshop showcased efforts to conserve Australian and New Zealand sea lions, although updates on other RAPCON species were also presented.
+Topics discussed included genetics, health and disease, and threats assessments.
+Please see the workshop agenda for more information.

 2019 Workshop: